 The kit includes all parts to build out the board, along with the remote.
+One JolliFactory matrix is included in the base price.
 The software is preloaded, however the ability to load the Arduino sketch after personalizing is required.
-Not included are the JolliFactory matrices (see options), power source, optional GPS module, and case.
+Not included are additional JolliFactory matrices (see options), power source, optional GPS module, and case.

 For more information, please see the Life Clock Build and User Guide linked on this page.
 This guide also provides the links to the current software.